 Until February of 1999, Tom Benz served as Southeast Regional Director for International Bible Society, developing partnerships to underwrite, publish, and distribute new translations of the Bible.
 Notably, he worked to complete the Chichewa translation for the Milawe people of Africa.
 Tom has worked in Mexico, Guatemala, the Philippines, and Ukraine, sharing the Gospel with those most in need.

 In 1999, he founded the organization now called Bridges of Faith, a ministry targeting orphans and other children in need in Ukraine.
 Since then, thousands and thousands of children have seen the love of God in both Word and Deed; they have not only heard the Gospel, but also have experienced the power of God’s love through humanitarian aid, through Scripture, and through hundreds of Christians who have been trained and deployed through this ministry.
 Bridges of Faith also works in Ukraine to help orphans transition to adult life as they graduate from orphanages.
 BOF owns the 140 acre BridgeStone Prayer and Retreat Center 30 minutes north of Montgomery.
 Groups of Ukrainian orphans visit each year for intercultural education and a strong Christian camp experience, and most find adoptive homes.

 Tom holds degrees in Religion and Philosophy, Music, and Non-Profit Management, having studied at Kentucky Wesleyan College, Southern Baptist Theological Seminary, Vanderbilt Divinity School, and Oxford Graduate School.
-Larissa earned advanced degrees in the former Soviet Union in linguistics.
-When not traveling, they live in Millbrook, Alabama.
+When not traveling, he lives in Millbrook, Alabama.